In addition to our own city parks, the City of Willoughby Hills uniquely hosts three separate parkland agencies within its borders.

 Located at the Northeast corner of Chardon and River Roads, Garfield Park is currently in development.
 Precise plans will be unveiled in the near future.

 Veterans Memorial Park

-The City is currently building this new park that will feature a gazebo and permanent amphitheater-style seating.
-It will be used for the annual Memorial Day and Veteran's Day ceremonies, as well as weddings, summer concerts, and other recreational activities.
+The City dedicated this new park on Memorial Day, 2013.
+It features a gazebo and permanent amphitheater-style seating and will be used for the annual Memorial Day and Veteran's Day ceremonies, as well as weddings, summer concerts, and other recreational activities.

 PARKS PROVIDED BY OTHER AGENCIES:

 Since the 1920s, North Chagrin Reservation has been a special combination of outdoor recreation areas and wildlife sanctuaries.
 Located in Mayfield Village, Willoughby Hills, and Gates Mills, the reservation includes a nature center and nature education building, a number of trails and picnic areas.
 Sanctuary Marsh and Sunset Pond are both popular areas to observe waterfowl.